bhaney/near_ir_person/README.md

 ## Visualize

-Once the `bijan:mlmodel:near-ir-person` and `viam:vision:mlmodel` services are in use, configure a [transform camera](https://docs.viam.com/components/camera/transform/) detections appear in your robot's field of vision.
+Once the `viam-labs:mlmodel:near-ir-person` and `viam:vision:mlmodel` services are in use, configure a [transform camera](https://docs.viam.com/components/camera/transform/) detections appear in your robot's field of vision.